-Just like every other branch of medicine, cosmetic medical procedures have changed – and improved – significantly over the course of the past decade, let alone century.
+Just like every other branch of medicine, cosmetic medical procedures have changed – and improved – significantly over the course of the past decade, let alone a century.
 The first documented plastic surgery was a breast augmentation performed in 1895; since then, cosmetic procedures have gradually improved and become safer, and consequentially, more popular.

 Cosmetic procedures after the war